-As a longtime marketing hiring manager for a Fortune 500 company, there are a few things that I see recent college graduates do over and over again that is absolutely killing their chances of getting their first entry-level marketing job.
+As a longtime marketing hiring manager for a Fortune 500 company, there are a few things that those trying to get their first marketing job do over and over again that is absolutely killing their chances of getting their first entry-level marketing job.
 If you take this advice, not only will you be able to get hired much quicker, but you’ll also be able to negotiate for a higher salary.
 Alright, so let’s hop in on exactly what you should be doing now so that you can get hired quicker and finally start your marketing career.

 Let’s First Discuss Your Main Problems and Then Move Into Your Solutions

 I’m sure this is no surprise to you, but, if you don’t have the right work experience you won’t get hired.
 90% of hiring managers want real world work experience yet they feel as though only 11% have the requisite work experience after graduation.
 So, we need to fix this issue first because if this isn’t fixed, nothing else matters.
 Don’t worry though, by the end of this article, you’ll finally have a solution to this problem that has already helped 3,000 new grads with limited work experience land their first entry level marketing job.

 Next thing you’re likely saying to yourself is, “But I can’t get work experience if I can’t get a job yet I can’t get a job because I don’t have enough work experience!”
 I know that this is ridiculously frustrating and it really creates this absurd circular issue.
 Once again, I’ll show you how to finally solve this problem.

 So What Is the Main Work Experience Hiring Managers Want From Entry-Level Marketing Applicants?